 top of page

-By Nomtita Khatri (Aura)
+por Nomtita Khatri

 ‘Lajja -Gauri.’
 Drawing of a 11th century stone sculpture from South India, February 2020 | Artist credit: Nomita Khatri